gnolang/gno/tm2/pkg/crypto/keys/client/README.md

 ## Deprecation Notice

-The `client` package has been deprecated.
+The `keys/client` package has been deprecated.
 The functionality that was previously offered by this package is now available in `gno.land/pkg/keycli`.
 This change has been made to streamline the project structure and enhance maintainability.

 For more details on this transition, please refer to the following resources:
 - **Issue Discussion**: [Issue #1174](https://github.com/gnolang/gno/issues/1174)